CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 (1) Make sure the file is a plain text file and not a rich text file (2) I haven't seen confirmation of the file name for other games like Red Dead Redemption 1, but it's probably a similar pattern

+## Denied Anticheat message for GTAV on Linux and Mac

+Rockstar updated the game's anticheat solution and did NOT allow running GTA Online on either Mac nor Linux.
+Because of this, when trying to install GTAV, an dialog will show up explaining this and won't allow the installation of the game.

+The story mode does work though, and you can configure Heroic to not block the installation of games with broken anticheat support going to General Settings (in the sidebar) > Advanced > Toggle on the setting "Allow installation of games with broken or denied anticheat".

+After that, the game can be installed (though Online mode will still not work).

 ## Rockstar Games on MacOS

 To run GTAV on Mac, the free `wine-crossover` wine that can be installed with Heroic doesn't work.
 There are 2 options: